-The contest: each player tosses a clamshell about 25 feet towards a small hole dug into the sand in an attempt to get the clamshell in the hole.
+The Contest: each player tosses a clamshell about 25 feet towards a small hole dug into the sand in an attempt to get the clamshell in the hole.
 Shells are provided (or kids can bring their own lucky clamshell) and there are trophies for all winners and runners-up in singles and doubles competition.
-There will also be free instruction from the pros, so participants don’t even need pitching experience.
+There will also be free instruction from the pros, so participants don’t need pitching experience.

 Named in memory of Rich Reinhart, the former president and founder of the International Clamshell Pitching Club of Cape May, the tournament is now carried on by Rich’s daughter, Stephanie Stephens.

 For additional information contact The City of Cape May at (609) 884-9565.

 Trophies are given to the 1st and 2nd place of each age group, singles and doubles